psibi/compilers/src/chapter4.md

     terminal `y`.
 -   The right hand side of a rule can be *ϵ* to indicate that the rule produces nothing.
--   The first rule is special: it is the top level definition of aprogram and it's non terminal is known as the **start symbol**
+-   The first rule is special: it is the top level definition of a program and it's non terminal is known as the **start symbol**

 Sample CFG describing expressions involving addition, integers and
 identifiers: